zuplo/docs/articles/quickstarts/api-rate-limiting.md

 <QuickstartPicker />

-We are working on adding the gateway over MongoDB quick start soon.
+We are working on adding the api rate limiting quick start soon.
 In the meantime, join us on [Discord](https://discord.gg/bxEh2GVsGZ) and let us know what you would like to see.